AlanChung120/one_soccer/README.md

 w - jump

-To run this game you need to download Python (3 or greater): https://www.python.org/downloads/
+To run this game you need to download Python (version 3 or greater): https://www.python.org/downloads/
 Also you will need to download Pygame: http://kidscancode.org/blog/2015/09/pygame_install/
 After that run command prompt
 Change directory to the location of one soccer game folder